OpenNebula/docs/source/intro_release_notes/release_notes_hotfix/resolved_issues_563.rst

 - `Allow creation of "Empty disk image" for type OS <https://github.com/OpenNebula/one/issues/1089>`__.
 - `VMs can be removed from OpenNebula with the onevm recover command without affecting the running VM.
 This can be used to re-import existing VMs <https://github.com/OpenNebula/one/issues/1246>`__.
 - `The "$" character can be escaped in VM templates <https://github.com/OpenNebula/one/issues/2456>`__.
+- `Admin should be able to disable Advanced options from Cloud view tabs <https://github.com/OpenNebula/one/issues/1745>`__.

 The following issues has been solved in 5.6.3: